-But to build the Stanford Avenue segment of the trail, 33 of the existing 60 parking spaces along the road would be relocated about a half-mile south to Coyote Hill Road, which intersects Page Mill.
+But to build the Stanford Avenue segment of the trail, 33 of the existing 60 parking spaces along the road would be relocated about a half-mile south to Coyote Hill Road, which is southeast of Page Mill.
 Twenty-seven parking spaces would remain.

 A number of residents at the Nixon Elementary School meeting commended Stanford and its planning consultants for making substantial improvements to an initial plan that had been outlined at a meeting last May and had elicited strong criticism.